 \subsection{How can we know something is conscious}

-However, there is a problem with the argumentation above: It is based on finding animal species, such as cats and dogs, which are reasonably intelligent but have no conscious experience.
-Or, if we consider AI, it is assuming that AI is not conscious.
-But how can we even know if an animal species or AI is conscious or not?
+However, there is a problem with the argumentation above: It is based on finding animal species, perhaps such as cats and dogs, which are reasonably intelligent but have no conscious experience.
+Or, if we consider AI, it is based on assuming that AI is not conscious.
+But how can we even know if an animal species or an AI is conscious or not?

 Some would claim that we cannot even know if other people are conscious.
 We do tend to assume that every human we meet is conscious, but this is just a guess, really, without much logical basis.
 We are actually generalizing based on ourselves: the only human I know for sure to be conscious is myself.
 Others just move around and say things, but they could be some kind of robots for all I know; perhaps I am the only person conscious in the world.
 If I assume all other humans are conscious as well, I can only hope I'm not overgeneralizing!
 This is, somewhat cheekily, called the zombie problem: it could very well be that some of the people you meet are ``zombies'', that is, creatures that look like humans and behave like humans, but do not possess any kind of consciousness.